tasmota/docs/installation/Flashing.md

 Unplug your serial programming adapter or device and plug it back in or connect to another power source.
 Your device is now ready for [Initial configuration](/installation/Initial-Configuration).  -->

-#### Common mistakes
-Message `COM# failed to connect: Failed to connect to Espressif device: Timed out waiting for packet header` means your device is not connected (recheck COM port number and USB cable) or not in flash mode (retry flash mode procedure for your device).

-Sometimes a "successful" flash will still result in a device that does not function as expected.
-If your device exhibits strange behaviors, we recommend that you use esptool.py to erase the flash as described below.
-And, if you are using esptool.py for erasing, you might as well upload the firmware that way as well.
-But definitely erase using esptool.py.

 ## esptool.py

 Esptool is the official tool for flashing ESP8266 chips and is the most reliable.